shivaacharjee/sailenseo/Readme.txt

 == Description ==
-Sailenseo makes use of  Rich Snippets, Open Graph , Twitter Cards for better performance
+Sailenseo makes use of  Rich Snippets, Open Graph , Twitter Cards for better performance -For undestanding better please refer to FAQ section.
+You will get exctly know how this plugin helpful for you.
 Since this plugin make use of Rich Snippets, Open Graph, Twitter Cards so let see what are these

  What is Open Graph?